“Our ability to reach unity in diversity will be the beauty and the test of our civilization.” – Mahatma Gandhi

 Even though we are naturally prone to gravitate towards those who are like us, we should take certain measures to overcome this tendency, especially if we grew up in a setting that did not represent or support inclusiveness.
 Take a step back and examine the presence of diversity in your current life circumstances.
 Do you see it in your neighborhood?
 Workplace?
 Friend circle?
 Community?

 If you’re not meeting a variety of people in your life, there’s so much you can do to add diversity into your daily mix and show your support.
 If you’re an owner or a manager, you can start hiring people from different backgrounds.
 If you’re a mother, you can allow your kids to mingle with kids from other neighborhoods and races.
 If you’re in school or college, join globally-oriented organizations and groups.

 As a collective measure, we can create more inclusive societies by educating adults and the youth through awareness programs and campaigns that stress on the importance of diversity.
 You can contribute by setting an example, but before you do that, you need to be fully convinced of the importance of being part of this movement and build a mindset that honors the differences in others.

 Here are five main reasons why it’s important for us to have a diverse and inclusive society:

 Witnessing the diversity of the people on the planet is like peeking into a moving kaleidoscope filled with intricate shapes, textures and colors.
-If we’re willing to dive into this omnipresent beauty that laces our Earthly neighborhoods, we’ll open the doorway for more tolerance, love and respect, while also diminishing the presence of hate, intolerance and discrimination.
+If we’re willing to dive into this omnipresent beauty, we’ll open the doorway for more tolerance, love and respect, while also diminishing the presence of hate, intolerance and discrimination.